Investing in Communities We Know

 ASD currently has multiple OZ projects in the San Fernando Valley.

-Invest in residential workforce and affordable housing real estate through a Qualified Opportunity Zone (“QOZ”) Fund with a tax advantaged structure.
+Invest in residential attainable and affordable housing real estate through a Qualified Opportunity Zone (“QOZ”) Fund with a tax advantaged structure.

-Properties will be acquired in growth-oriented, demand driven areas to develop or renovate quality workforce housing.
+Properties will be acquired in growth-oriented, demand driven areas to develop or renovate quality attainable housing.

 Excellent risk/return profile with attractive annual yields, post stabilization, plus tax excluded capital appreciation as part of the QOZ program.